-Increasing your fruit and vegetable intake positively impacts your bone health by providing the micronutrients and antioxidants that are absolutely essential to promote healthy bone formation and good health.
-Develop a healthy rotation habitually enjoying the fruits on this list, organic when possible, and not only will you experience the benefits of getting enough calcium, but also the other health benefits that accompany a diet rich in fresh fruits
+Increasing your fruit and vegetable intake positively impacts your bone health by providing the essential micronutrients and antioxidants that promote healthy bone formation and good health.
+Develop a habit of enjoying the fruits on this list, organic when possible.
+Not only will you experience not only the benefits of calcium, but the other health perks that accompany a diet rich in fresh fruits as well.

 If you find your diet lacking in calcium, you can also try calcium supplements.
 I recommend Global Healing Center’s IntraCal™.
 While most calcium supplements are chalky and dusty, IntraCal is encapsulated in Kosher-certified vegetarian capsules to make swallowing easy.
 IntraCal contains a blend of calcium orotate and magnesium orotate.
 In IntraCal, the magnesium aids in the absorption of calcium to give you the most efficient calcium supplement available.